SonnevilleJ/RiderNugetBugDemo/README.md

 # RiderNugetBugDemo
 This repo can be used to reproduce NuGet-related bugs in [JetBrains Rider](https://www.jetbrains.com/rider) version #RS-163.12057

-**Please note:** This demo assumes a TeamCity server is configured to host a NuGet package source with guest authentication at `http://localhost:9000/guestAuth/app/nuget/v1/FeedService.svc`.
-Please ensure TeamCity is configured before beginning, or use another valid TeamCity NuGet feed in the steps below.

 ## Steps to reproduce [RIDER-4152](https://youtrack.jetbrains.com/issue/RIDER-4152):
 1. Clone this repo: https://github.com/SonnevilleJ/RiderNugetBugDemo
 1. Open RiderNugetBugDemo.sln in Rider.